.38-40 Winchester

-The .38-40 Winchester (10.17x33mmR) is actually a .40 caliber (10 mm) intermediate cartridge shooting .401 in (10.2 mm) caliber bullets.
-The cartridge was introduced by Winchester in 1874 and is derived from their .44-40 Winchester.
+The .38-40 Winchester (10.17x33mmR) is an intermediate cartridge shooting .401 in bullets.
+The cartridge was introduced by Winchester in 1874 and is derived from their .44-40.
 This cartridge was introduced for rifles, but in its reintroduction for cowboy action shooting it has seen some popularity as a revolver cartridge.
-It is not particularly well suited to hunting larger game, but it was popular when it was introduced, along with the previous .44-40 Winchester, for deer hunting.
+It is not particularly well suited to hunting larger game, but it was popular when it was introduced, along with the previous .44-40, for deer hunting.
 It can be used successfully on smaller game animals, and for self-defense.
 Current loadings are intended for revolvers.